 Brimstone destroys thousands of items of unexploded ordnance in Staffordshire

-Brimstone is coming to the end of a lengthy project in Burntwood, Staffordshire.
-Our EOD engineers have been carrying out one or two controlled explosions every week.
+Brimstone is coming to the end of a lengthy project in Burntwood, Staffordshire where our EOD engineers have been carrying out weekly controlled explosions.

 A Stage 2 Detailed UXO Risk Assessment was carried out at the request of the Health & Safety Executive.
 This identified the presence of a military scrap yard on site during and after WWII.
 The yard was mostly engaged in breaking up surplus RAF aircraft.
 However, when the Home Guard disbanded in 1944, it appears that unauthorised disposal of surplus ammunition occurred at the site.

-In this time >2,500 rifle grenades of WWII vintage have been recovered and destroyed.
-A variety of different UXO types have been found, including some rarer items e.g 3 inch ZAA rockets.
-In addition, some less hazardous items such as small arms ammunition and fuses have been removed.
+In this time over 2,500 rifle grenades from World War 2 have been recovered and destroyed.
+A variety of different UXO types have been found, including some rarer items such as 3 inch ZAA rockets.
+In addition, some less hazardous items such as small arms ammunition and fuses have been removed from the site.

 No.68 Rifle Grenades